huggingface/diffusers/docs/source/en/using-diffusers/inpaint.md

 ## Chained inpainting pipelines

 [`AutoPipelineForInpainting`] can be chained with other 🤗 Diffusers pipelines to edit their outputs.
+This is often useful for improving the output quality from your other diffusion pipelines, and if you're using multiple pipelines, it can be more memory-efficient to chain them together to keep the outputs in latent space and reuse the same pipeline components.

 ### Text-to-image-to-inpaint